 The Big Blue was filmed at a number of gorgeous locations around the world, including the little Greek island of Amorgos.
 In the background of some of the scenes, you can see Agia Anna and the monastery of Panagia Hozoviotissa.

 At the time, The Big Blue was a huge box office hit and encouraged thousands of French tourists to vacation in the Cyclades and go Greek island hopping.
 Aside from that though, Amorgos remains relatively off the beaten track.
 It is a great island to visit if you prefer quieter islands.

 Rembetiko (Ρεμπέτικο) is a 1983 Greek film produced by Costas Ferris and Sotiria Leonardou.
-It was filmed in Greek but has English subtitles and is essentially a Greek history movie with a twist.
+It was filmed in Greek but has English subtitles.
+It is essentially a Greek history movie with a twist.

 While other Greek history films may focus on Greek wars, the struggle for independence, or Ancient Greece, Rembetiko follows the stories of musicians called Rembetes.

 Rembetiko could be described as being the Greek version of the Blues.
 Today, it is still possible to enjoy Rembetiko.

 Some tavernas and restaurants around the country host live musicians to entertain their patrons as they dine.
 Similarly, you will often find it played out over loudspeakers in a lot of bars and eateries.

 The movie follows the events in Greece that took place between 1917 to 1956.
 It provides a great glimpse into Greek culture, while simultaneously allowing you to enjoy Greek music and dancing.

 In 1957, Italian screen goddess Sophia Loren and a team of American producers and directors flew to Greece to film ¨Boy on a Dolphin¨.
 This was the very first American movie to ever be filmed in Greece.